ongnikkom/react-interactable-slider/readme.md

 dragEnabled={true}

 /**
- * Reveal debugging options that can let you play
+ * Reveal debugging borders and snapPoints
  * around with your slider
  * @param {Boolean}
  */